metarank/metarank/doc/dev/production-recommendations.md

 Resource consumption of the `serve` mode is relatively low as it performs minimal computations, so you can use cheaper nodes than when training the model.

+At the moment, Metarank does not provide clustering capabilities out of the box, so you will need to use an external load balancer when deploying multiple API instances.

 ## Re-training

 Metarank exposes a `train` mode that re-trains your model based on the calculated features.